-2.7.4.6 Sea Surface Temperature and Anomaly
+2.6.4.6 Sea Surface Temperature and Anomaly

 Rationale: Sea surface temperature (SST) is one of the most directly observable existing measures for tracking increasing ocean temperatures.
-SST varies in response to natural climate cycles such as the El Niño - Southern Oscillation (ENSO) and is projected to rise as a result of anthropogenic climate change.
+SST varies in response to natural climate cycles such as the ENSO and is projected to rise as a result of anthropogenic climate change.
 Both short-term variability and long-term trends in SST impact the marine ecosystem.
 Understanding the mechanisms through which organisms are impacted and the time scales of these impacts is an area of active research.

-Status: Annual mean SST was 28.78°C in 2021.
-Over the period of record, annual SST has increased at a rate of 0.022 °C/yr.
-Monthly SST values in 2021 ranged from 28.02-29.36 °C, within the climatological range of 26.55-29.96 °C. The annual anomaly was 0.22 °C hotter than average, with a small area that was cooler than the average in the north-east part of the region.
+Status: Annual mean SST was 28.50 °C in 2022.
+Over the period of record, annual SST has increased at a rate of 0.020 °C/yr.
+Monthly SST values in 2022 ranged from 27.48-29.23 °C, within the climatological range of 26.56-29.97 °C. The annual anomaly was 0.06 °C cooler than average, with areas that were warmer than the average in the southwest part of the region.

-Note that from the top to bottom in Figure 20, panels show climatological SST (1985-2020), 2021 SST anomaly, time series of monthly mean SST, and time series of monthly SST anomaly.
-The white box in the upper panels indicates the area over which SST is averaged for the time series plots.
+Note that from the top to bottom in Figure 20, panels show climatological SST (1985-2021), 2022 SST anomaly, time series of monthly mean SST, and time series of monthly SST anomaly.

-Description: Satellite remotely-sensed monthly sea surface temperature (SST) is averaged across the American Samoa Grid $(10^{\circ} - 17.5^{\circ}S, 165^{\circ} - 172^{\circ}W)$ .
+Description: Satellite remotely-sensed monthly sea surface temperature (SST) is averaged across the American Samoa Grid ($10^{\circ} - 17.5^{\circ}$ S, $165^{\circ} - 172^{\circ}$ W).
 A time series of monthly mean SST averaged over the American Samoa Grid Region is presented.
 Additionally, spatial climatology and anomalies are shown.
-Data from NOAA Coral Reef Watch CoralTemp v3.1 (NOAA, 2020c).
+Data are sourced from NOAA Coral Reef Watch CoralTemp v3.1 (NOAA 2023c).